How to prepare for an Excel Test.

 - Testing your current Excel skills.

-- Job seeking basic Advanced Excel Skills with Data Analysis.
+- What is meany by Jobs needing Advanced Excel Skills with Data Analysis.

 Watch our new video where we watch ‘ trained‘ and ‘untrained‘ Excel users tackling common everyday Excel tasks.
 Notice the huge difference in time and effort.
 What would you have done ?